-- 1. Recommend a budget to the Executive Director for the upcoming year. - 2.
+- 1. Recommend a budget to the executive director for the upcoming year. - 2.
 Develop committee (as needed) including representation from other committees outlined below. - 3.
 Promote awareness of NCDA awards and grants. - 4.
 Review award or grant applications or nominations with input from committee. - 5.
 Select award or grant. - 6.
 Develop wording to appear on the plaque or certificate. - 7.
-Send request to Executive Director for certificate or plaques. - 8.
+Send a request to the executive director for certificate or plaques. - 8.
 Solicit and coordinate the nomination of NCDA members for ACA awards and other appropriate external awards.

-Responsibilities of Board Liaison and Headquarters Staff
+Responsibilities of Board Liaison (in collaboration with Headquarters Staff)

 - 1. Help develop and approve plan of work. - 2.
-Monitor promotion and decision process. - 3.
+Monitor promotion and decision process (including communication to members). - 3.
 Communicate special needs or concerns to staff. - 4.
-Prepare plaques and certificates as specified by responsible person. - 5.
+Prepare plagues and certificates as specified by the person responsible. - 5.
 Arrange to have plaques and certificates at the appropriate location for the award. - 6.
 Mail plaques and certificates when appropriate. - 7.
-Monitor payments of grant monies.
+Monitor payments of grant money.